skjandu/cse15l-lab-reports/lab3/lab3.md

 # Lab Report 3 - Researching Commands

 I will be exploring the options that can be used with the grep command.
-I will be using the input file with the following path `docsearch/technical/biomed/1468-6708-3-1.txt`.
+The input file with the following path will be used in the examples: `docsearch/technical/biomed/1468-6708-3-1.txt`.
+I obtained information about all of these options at the following link: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.

 ## -c option